genomicsclass/leanpub/manuscript/adjusting_with_factor_analysis_exercises.md

 data(GSE5859Subset)
 ```
 A>
 A>1.
-In a previous section we estimated factors using PCA.
-But we noted that the first factor was correlated with our outcome of interest:
+In a previous section we estimated factors using PCA, but we noted that the first factor was correlated with our outcome of interest:
 A>
 A>
     ```r